RedHatQE/carbon/docs/users/definitions/orchestrate.rst

 In the carbon configuration file, you can set some options related to ansible.
-These values should be set in the **[orchestrator:ansible]** section of the config file.
+These values should be set in the **[orchestrator:ansible]** section of the carbon.cfg file.
 The following are the settings.

 .. list-table::
     :widths: auto